Reactive (WebFlux + R2DBC) Support¶

 - Offset pagination — synchronous

-@AutoPaginate - Custom response format — wrap the
+@KeysetPaginateand the consumer-sidefindBeforepattern (mirrors whatR2dbcKeysetSupportdoes internally) - Custom response format — wrap